BioJulia/BioMakie.jl/docs/src/Examples/alphashape/alphashape.md

 Define a function to get the alpha shape of a set of coordinates.

 ````@example alphashape
+indexshift(idxs) = (idxs).+=1   # Python is base 0 and Julia is base 1
 function getalphashape(coords::Matrix, alpha::T) where {T<:Real}
     verts,edges,tris = py"alpha_shape_3D($(coords),$(alpha))"
     return [indexshift(verts),indexshift(edges),indexshift(tris)]
 end
 ````

-Define a function to get points from spheres at a given radius around coordinates.
+Define a function to get points from spheres at a given radius around coordinates and a function to get line segments from a set of coordinates.

 ````@example alphashape
 function getspherepoints(cords::Matrix, radius::Real)